 “I kissed him back, releasing myself momentarily to a world without words.
 Ironic really, since it had been words that had begun it all.
 Words that stung, words that killed, words that destroyed.
 Regardless of how good it felt just now to have lips on mine, keeping them still, I wasn’t going to underestimate the potency of words.
 But for now, I would bow to a greater mind, a much better writer.
 ‘The rest is silence…’ “

 Miranda “Randy” Craig currently holds the unheralded position of part time sessional lecturer in the English Department at the University of Alberta.
 Low on the totem pole Randy is embarking on her 3rd year on the job and is now feeling the occupational sensation sweeping the educational landscape more commonly known as burnout.
-While many of her colleagues are worried about getting being tenured, Randy is pulling her hair out with thoughts of how she will earn enough money for rent taking up residence in her mind.
-On the job she feel’s like she can’t get through to her students and knows her job security is in the crosshairs at this vital point in her life, contemplating whether freedom from a thankless job or homelessness is the lesser of two evils.
-To help combat one of her current bone’s of contention Randy decides to engaging her students by employing the use of daily journals and Shakespeare’s Twelfth Night; which for the benefit of the totality of the story ends up playing a complementary role to the old adage; life imitating art.
+While many of her colleagues are worried about getting being tenured, Randy is pulling her hair out with thoughts of how she will earn enough money for rent taking up sole residence in her mind.
+On the job she feel’s like she can’t get through to her students and knows her job security is in the crosshairs at this vital point in her life where she contemplates whether freedom from a thankless job or homelessness is the lesser of two evils.
+To help combat one of her current bone’s of contention Randy decides to engage her students by employing the use of daily journals and Shakespeare’s Twelfth Night; which for the benefit of the totality of the story ends up playing a complementary role to the old adage; life imitating art.
 She supplements her paltry income by also doing freelance work writing reviews and articles for varying modes of media and has not lost the desire of writing the great Canadian novel.
-In the end Randy is a devoted professor, voracious bibliophile, and a continuing student of the ever-evolving craft that is writing.
-When one of her most highly-regarded, yet peculiar students ends up murdered, Randy is left knowing she has a choice to make.
+In the end Randy is a devoted professor, voracious bibliophile, and a continuing student of the long-standing craft that is writing.
+When one of her most highly-regarded, yet peculiar students ends up murdered, Randy is left understanding that she has an important choice to make.
 Will this throw Randy off the deep end or have her reinvigorated to serving a greater cause?